ASADAYUB1/Exploration-of-Datasets-for-ML/README.md

 # Exploration-of-Datasets-for-ML
-Here's in this repository, I have Explore the Walmart Weekly Sales Dataset and Used Cars Prices in the Canadian Market Dataset.
+In this project, I delved into the Walmart dataset, conducting Exploratory Data Analysis (EDA) and Feature Engineering.
+Using tools like Pandas, Numpy, Matplotlib, Seaborn, and Plotly, I explored the dataset to gain valuable insights.
+Additionally, I tackled the Used Cars Prices in the Canadian Market dataset, employing Regression with XGBoost and Regression with ElasticNet after performing EDA and feature engineering.